-Every child should be able to learn in our school environment free from bullying of any kind and they should feel safe and supported.
-There is no place for bullying in our school.
-Each of us involved in education has a role in creating a culture in our school where bullying is not tolerated.
+Every child should be able to learn in our Academy environment free from bullying of any kind and they should feel safe and supported.
+There is no place for bullying in our Academy.
+Each of us involved in education has a role in creating a culture in our Academies where bullying is not tolerated.
 No child deserves to suffer the pain and indignity that bullying can cause.
 We at Horizons Education Trust recognise the negative impact it has on the educational experiences and wider development of so many of our children and young people in Britain today.

-Bullying has no place anywhere in our school community, and this applies both to the bullying of pupils and teachers.
-Providing a safe and happy place to learn is essential to achieving school improvement, raising achievement and attendance, promoting equality and diversity, and ensuring the safety and well-being of all members of our school community.
+Bullying has no place anywhere in our Academy community, and this applies both to the bullying of pupils and teachers.
+Providing a safe and happy place to learn is essential to achieving Academy improvement, raising achievement and attendance, promoting equality and diversity, and ensuring the safety and wellbeing of all members of our Academy community.